IUIDSL/kgap_lincs-idg/README.md

 To restore this graph database from a dump file download this [dump file](http://cheminfov.informatics.indiana.edu/projects/kgap/data/dclneodb.dump), install the Neo4j Desktop Client [Neo4j](https://neo4j.com/) and launch it.
-Create a new 4.2 database (do not start the database) click on the ... and click Manage in the pop up menu, click on Open Terminal restore the database from dump file with command
+Create a new 4.2 database (do not start the database).
+Now click on the *...* and then click *Manage* in the pop up menu, and then click on *Open Terminal*.
+Now to restore the database from the dump file use the command (change pathtofile accordingly first)
     bin/neo4j-admin load --from=pathtofile/dclneodb.dump --database=neo4j
-exit terminal, click Start the database click Open, to use built in neo4j browser to query and explore
+now exit the terminal, click *Start* to start the database Now click *Open* to use built in neo4j browser to query and explore the database
 Note: These instructions were tested on a MacBookPro 2017 - MacOS Catalina

 ### The long path (and more technical), to recreate the graph database from scratch